 FHP Active Calls – Hit and Run

-If you were involved in a “hit and run” in Hillsborough County, Polk County, Pasco County or Hernando County, FL, then your case might be investigated by troopers in Troup C of the Florida Highway Patrol.
+If you were involved in a “hit and run” in Hillsborough County, Polk County, Pasco County, or Hernando County, FL, then your case might be investigated by law enforcement officers in Troup C of the Florida Highway Patrol.

 Call an attorney at Sammis Law Firm to discuss an active “hit and run” investigation either before or after an arrest is made.
 Never make a statement to any law enforcement officer after a criminal investigation begins for leaving the scene of a crash.
 Instead, seek out the services of an experienced criminal defense attorney.

 Charges can include “leaving the scene of a crash” involving either attended or unattended property (sometimes called “failure to remain”).
 More serious felony charges occur if you left the scene of a crash involving personal injury, serious bodily injury, or death.